brandongohwh/IS1/README.md

 ## Copyright
 All SEED Labs resources are governed by the following copyright by Wenliang Du and have been reproduced here:

-> Copyright &copy 2006 - 2014 Wenliang Du, Syracuse University.
+> Copyright © 2006 - 2014 Wenliang Du, Syracuse University.
 > The development of this document is/was funded by three grants from the US National Science Foundation: Awards No. 0231122 and 0618680 from TUES/CCLI and Award No. 1017771 from Trustworthy Computing.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation.
 A copy of the license can be found at http://www.gnu.org/licenses/fdl.html.

 All other copyrights belong to the respective publishers and holders.